GeovaneJefferson/timemachine/README.md

 3. Then, click on "Back Up Now".

 ## Enter Time Machine
-First, open Time Machine and allow to show in the system tray.
+First, open Time Machine and allow to "show in the system tray".

 Then, click on Time Machine in system tray and select "Enter Time Machine" (Remember, will only work if Time Machine has made at least one backup already.)